Education

 Overview

-Our postgraduate program supports and extends the broader research activities of the Bushfire and Natural Hazards CRC.
-We provide two main types of support – postgraduate (funded) and associate.
+Our postgraduate program supported and extended the broader research activities of the Bushfire and Natural Hazards CRC.
+We provided two main types of support – postgraduate (funded) and associate.

-The postgraduate scholarship program provides access to full and top-up scholarships over three and a half years, and access to industry expertise and support.
+The postgraduate scholarship program provided access to full and top-up scholarships over three and a half years, and access to industry expertise and support.

-The associate student program is specifically designed for students conducting research in relevant areas but not already directly involved with the CRC.
-This research is likely to be of significant interest to CRC stakeholders.
-Interested students can find out more here,
+The associate student program was specifically designed for students conducting research in relevant areas but not already directly involved with the CRC.
+This research was of significant interest to CRC stakeholders.

 Opportunities